coder7475/github-actions/README.md

 - Alternatively, you can host your own runners for custom operating systems or specific hardware needs.

+## Recommendation when using GitHub Actions

+- Review the action's `action.yml` file for inputs, outputs, and to make sure the code does what it says it does.

+- Check if the action is in the GitHub Marketplace.
+This is a good check, even if an action does not have to be on the GitHub Marketplace to be valid.

+- Check if the action is verified in the GitHub Marketplace.
+This means that GitHub has approved the use of this action.
+However, you should still review it before using it.

+- Include the version of the action you're using by specifying a Git ref, SHA, or tag

 ## References

 - [GitHub Docs](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions)